Masmiseim36/nxpSDK/boards/evkmimxrt1020/driver_examples/qtmr/timer/readme.txt

 *********QUADTIMER EXAMPLE START*********
 ****Timer use-case, 50 millisecond tick.****

- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
 ****Chain Timer use-case, 10 second tick.****

- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
- Timer interrupt has occured !
+ Timer interrupt has occurred !
 *********QUADTIMER EXAMPLE END.*********
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~